Cost of diffusion: nonlinearity and giant fluctuations

 where the average is performed over the variables $\eta_i$.
 Taking the double Laplace transform $\tilde P (\lambda, s|n)=\int_0^\infty P(C,X|n)e^{-\lambda X-sC}dXdC$ yields \cite{supplemental} $\tilde P (\lambda, s|n)=[g(\lambda,s)]^n$, where

 The distribution of the final position alone is easily obtained as $P(X|n)=(1/\Gamma(n))X^{n-1}e^{-X}$ for an exponential jump distribution.
-Thus, the $k$-th moment of $C$, conditioned on the total displacement $X$, can be obtained by Laplace inversion \cite{supplemental}, leading to
+Thus, the $k$-th moment of $C$, conditioned on the total displacement $X$, can be obtained by Laplace inversion \cite{supplemental}, leading to the exact expressions for the average and variance of the cost in Eqs.~\eqref{mean_en2_exact} and \eqref{var_rel.1} of \cite{supplemental}.
+The fact that the conditional variance is nonzero embodies the \emph{taxi paradox} described earlier, as different trajectories reaching the same spot after the same number of steps ($=$ time) may indeed charge different amounts!